 Show what you can, but focus on who you are.
 Focus on your story.

 So, to show you what I mean, let me tell you my story.

 Being a UX Designer is exciting.
 You get to work with multiple departments and you get to influence a product in a way that directly impacts people.
-And when you see how your work impacts hundred thousands of people, you feel the rush.
+And when you see how your work impacts hundred thousand of people, you feel the rush.
 Nothing big, but enough to skyrocket your ego.
 That’s especially true if you are still a junior.

-The design was supposed to address the whole process of sending an attack, but it was developed in stages and this was stage one – that one screen.
-Unfortunately it made the attack process less smooth and posed a pain point.
+The design was supposed to address the whole process of sending an attack, but it was developed in stages and this was stage one – that one screen. unfortunately, it made the attack process less smooth and posed a pain point.

 Even before the news hit the company through the customer services, I saw the Skype groups that users used on daily basis, light up with hateful messages about the new design.
 People hated the change.

 Sure, change is hard, but this time, users were right -it was a mistake.

 You’ll do mistakes too – that’s the fact.
 The question is, how you react after a f*** up, and what you learn from it.
 And this question is probably the most important question for your future employer.